stat545ubc-2023/assignment-b3-Weiya818/README.md

 ## Files in the Directory

 **README.md**
-- This is the current file, which contains the dataset descriptions, feature descriptions, files in the directory and link of Shiny App.
+- This is the current file, which contains the app and dataset descriptions, feature descriptions, files in the directory and link of Shiny App.

 **app.R**
 - This is the R code file for the App.